Maumagnaguagno/HyperTensioN/README.md

 The binding process requires the context to dictate possible values to the variable.
 In Ruby we can replace the content of a string to a bound value, but that requires the creation of the original string with any value to be used as a pointer, or a more complex solution involving ```method_missing``` to tell the interpreter to create variables if none is found.
 I opted for empty strings as free variables, ```my_var = ''```.
-If you find my style a little misleading, you can add this little method for verbosity reasons with a minimal overhead due to the method call.
+If you find this style misleading, add this little method for verbosity reasons with a minimal overhead due to the method call.

 ```Ruby
 def free_variable